OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### new-units-menu

+TODO The work in June 2022 by huss found the following still needs work:

+1. src/client/app/components/ChartDataSelectComponent.tsx has TODO items including that unit uses array when single item.
+2. The meters are not filtered so you have to only select valid ones based on selected unit.
+Note the first one you select does correctly set the graphic unit.
+This is probably part of the meter menu work.
+    - You can deselect the meters and then the unit without error.
+3. Changing the unit does not update the unit or graphed values.
+4. You must select a valid unit before you graph a group.
+The routing for the default graphic unit for groups is not yet done.

 Each graphics page (line, bar, compare, map) will have a dropdown menu that shows the graphic units for graphing (TODO?? and "no unit").
 It will probably go right below the groups: and meters: dropdown menus and have a similar look with title and then the menu.
 This dropdown has some similarities to the map dropdown for meters/groups that are filtered based on the selected map.
-TODO??
 The default menu value is "no unit" when the page is first loaded and this is set before the algorithm below is run so there is already a selected unit.
 Since the algorithms use an id to identify all values, the entry "no unit" will be encoded with -99 since the id should always be positive for real units.
 Using the value -99 makes it stand out more.
 Note the meters/groups menus must be updated to the compatible units as [described](#changes-to-meters-groups-dropdown-menus).
-TODO Also note that if the current unit is "no unit" then once the first meter/group is selected then its default graphic unit becomes the default graphic unit for the selected meter/group.
+Also note that if the current unit is "no unit" then once the first meter/group is selected then its default graphic unit becomes the default graphic unit for the selected meter/group.
 TODO If "no unit" is selected by the user then all meters and groups are deselected since none could have been selected with this choice.
 Note this is an easy way to restart the graphing process.
 It would be good to warn the user if "no unit" is selected but there are selected meters/groups so they can either continue or cancel to avoid accidentally removing all meters/groups.
 A graphic unit is defined as follows:

 1. Only units in the units table that are of type unit or suffix (so not meter) can be a graphic unit.
 2. Only units displayable to this user are displayed.
 Always if displayable is all, only user admin if displayable is admin and never if displayable is none.